insoln/mm-oidc/docs/USER_GUIDE.md

 No additional configuration is required on the plugin side.
 The desktop app automatically adds the `isMobile=true` parameter when initiating OAuth flows.

+If you front Mattermost with the bundled proxy (or copy its rules), desktop/mobile requests are also auto-detected via `User-Agent` and the proxy will append `isMobile=true` to `/plugins/com.mm.oidc/login` before handing control to the plugin.
+This keeps the experience consistent even when the client cannot inject query parameters on its own.

 ### Usage

 1. **Launch the Mattermost Desktop app**